 GenSend Summer FAQ

 What does a GenSend student do?
 The short answer is learn to live your life on mission in context.
 You will serve alongside church planters and compassion ministries to see and experience what it takes to spread Christ’s love and message of redemption to that area.
 Our hope is that you will not only be developed as a missionary but that you may also consider leveraging your life in that city for the gospel.

-What are the GenSend locations for summer 2018?
-Atlanta, Boston, Calgary, Chicago, Denver, Edmonton, Montreal, New Orleans, New York, Phoenix, Portland, San Diego, Toronto, Vancouver, Washington D.C.
-We will also have GenSend at the two Send Relief Ministry Centers in Appalachia (Ashland, Kentucky) and Clarkston, Georgia.
+What are the GenSend locations for summer 2019?
+Atlanta, Boston, Calgary, Chicago, Denver, Edmonton, Montreal, New Orleans, New York, Phoenix, Pittsburgh, Portland, San Diego, Toronto, Vancouver, Washington D.C.
+We will also have GenSend at the three Send Relief Ministry Centers in Appalachia (Ashland, Kentucky); Clarkston, Georgia; and Puerto Rico.

 Is there an age requirement for GenSend?
 Yes.
 You must be between ages 19-25 by June 1, 2019.

 Can I go home during the GenSend experience?
 Only in the case of an emergency.
-You are expected to serve the entire term of GenSend, which is June 15-July 30.
+You are expected to serve the entire term of GenSend, which is June 1-July 29 for the 8-week service term or June 14-July 29 for the 6-week service term.
 Failure to fulfill your assignment once you accept it may require you to reimburse Send Relief prepaid expenses up to $2,500.

 Can I use GenSend for class credit at my school?
 Yes.
 If your school will allow you to use the GenSend experience for class credit, we encourage you to do that.
 Check with your advisor or school’s registrar’s office for requirements.